Unions push airlines to promise they'll avoid stock buybacks

 United Airlines said that it is not currently seeking buybacks.
 “Our highest financial priorities right now are restoring our balance sheet and investing in our employees and customers,” a spokeswoman said.

+Asked about share repurchases last month, Delta Air Lines CEO Ed Bastian did not answer directly because of the prohibition, but he said the airline has a responsibility to customers, employees, “and importantly to our owners.”
+A Delta spokesman said Thursday that the company has raised base pay 4% and made profit-sharing payments to employees.

-A Southwest Airlines spokesman noted that the airline has not announced any plans for buybacks.
-Delta Air Lines did not immediately respond for comment.
+A Southwest Airlines spokesman said only that the airline has not announced any plans for buybacks.

+Airlines could be tempted to repurchase stock because the shares might appear cheap.
+The Arca index of airline stocks is down 21% this year and 41% since the start of 2020.
+Most U.S. airlines reported second-quarter profits, however, and revenue is surging on strong ticket sales.

 Stock buybacks are a favorite target of unions and Democratic lawmakers, who often see them as widening inequality between workers and wealthier investors.
 The climate, health care and tax bill that President Joe Biden signed this week includes a new 1% excise tax on them beginning next year.